The Luna Bound Propagator for Formal Analysis of Neural Networks: The Bound Propagator

-Each node in the computational graph is associated with a Bounded Node module, which implements operator-specific bound computation.
-Two types of propagation are implemented: 1) Interval Bound Prorogation (IBP), which is executed before the CROWN and $\alpha$-CROWN analysis to obtain initial bounds on the neurons and detect stable neurons; 2) the CROWN backward propagation, which takes as input affine bounds of the output node in terms of the subsequent node, propagates them backward through the node, and outputs affine bounds of the output node in terms of the current node.
+Each operation in the ONNX network is represented as a Bounded Node object, which implements operation-specific bound computation.
+Each node implements two types of bounding: (i) Interval Bound Propagation (IBP), used before \CROWN and \alphaCROWN analyses to obtain initial bounds and detect stable neurons; and (ii) CROWN backward substitution, which takes as input the current affine bound coefficients, substitutes them backward, and outputs the linear bounds of the output in terms of the current node.
+Current supported operations are shown in Table~\ref{tab:supported-ops}.

-Non-linear optimizable activation nodes inherit from an intermediate base class, which registers each node with the alpha optimization manager and provides the interface for storing and retrieving per-neuron $\alpha$ parameters.
-During backward propagation, $\alpha$ is applied only for unstable neurons, while stable neurons use fixed slopes.

-Each node contains metadata on its dependencies, to ensure the tightest bounds are used for relaxations.
-Specifically, each node maintains a list of which inputs require precomputed bounds, and whether IBP is sufficient for computing its intermediate bounds or whether a CROWN backward pass is needed.